My Plantiful Cooking

 Spooning out some Chinese braised tofu from a claypot with bowl of rice and green onion beside.

 If you are looking for a new way to cook tofu, you have to try this claypot tofu!
 It is extra saucy and flavorful and is super comforting to have.
-I love pairing it with some freshly cooked rice and a stir-fry dish like carrot cabbage stir-fry or Japanese vegetable stir-fry.
+I love pairing it with some freshly cooked rice and vegetable side dishes like carrot cabbage stir-fry, Japanese vegetable stir-fry, or spicy Asian cucumber salad.

 Jump to: